metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Required:

-- `process_name` (String) Represents the name of the process that the Unix signal sent to.
+- `process_name` (String) Identifies the name of the process to which the Unix signal will be sent.
-- `signal` (String) Represents a valid Unix signal.
-Refer to the following URL for a list of all Unix signals: ../../pkg/configuration/configmap/handler.go:allUnixSignals
+- `signal` (String) Specifies a valid Unix signal to be sent.
+For a comprehensive list of all Unix signals, see: ../../pkg/configuration/configmap/handler.go:allUnixSignals